Off-the-Beaten Path Amalfi Coast

 Still, there are real hikes and I recommend seeking them out.
 Two I recommend are:

 • Hike from Minori to Ravello — The trek from Minori (sea level) to Ravello (in the hills) takes approximately 1,500 steps.
-Tough, but there were lots of stopping points along the way.
-And the views?
-Some of my favorite from the trip!
+Yes, it’s tough, but there were many stopping points along the way.
+And the views were some of my favorite from the trip!
 My Airbnb host recommended this hike, and locals know the best hidden gems, right?

 • Path of the Gods near Positano was actually on my original itinerary, but I opted for the hike from Minori to Ravello because I was already staying in Minori and didn’t feel like driving back to Positano.